Swimming Park Accidents: 4 Types of Drowning Victims

 A spinal injury is unlike any other type of drowning victim in that someone who is spinal could be distressed, active, or passive.
 Many spinal injuries are a result of shallow water diving.
 The impact from a spinal injury could knock them unconscious and/or render them unable to move.
 If they become paralyzed from the injury, their immobility could cause them to go from active to passive as they won’t be able to keep their head above the surface.
 Spinal victim precautions should be taken anytime a spinal injury is even remotely a possibility.

 Other injuries can happen at water parks that have nothing to do with drowning!
-If you or someone you know is injured at a waterpark, please contact Loewy Law Firm for legal counsel.
+If you or someone you know is injured at a waterpark, please contact Loewy Law Firm for legal counsel from our personal injury attorneys.